 - Perusall readings.
 These readings will be from Cogent Cyberethics by William Rehg and other materials provided by the instructor.
 These readings are the primary course content on computer ethics and our method for analyzing moral issues that arise in the use of computing technology.
 To be prepared for class, you need to go through these readings carefully as they will be the basis for what we will be doing in class. - All course readings will be available on Perusall.
-As part of the reading assignment, you can discuss the readings on-line and ask questions of your classmates.
+As part of the reading assignment, you will discuss the readings on-line and ask questions of your classmates.
 To receive full credit for the readings you must actively participate in the discussion. - Occasional Homework Assignments.
-E.g., Reflection Papers, Podcast Summaries - 2.
+E.g., reflection papers, podcast summaries. - 2.
 During class: Class time will be devoted to achieving a higher level of understanding of the materials and developing skills in ethical argumentation through examining case studies.
 We will be doing a variety of discussions, individual and group work during class to work towards our goals.
 It is imperative that you come to class prepared to fully engage the material. - 3.
 Exams: We will have one take-home midterm exam during the first half of the semester. - 4.
-Group Presentation: One 40-minute presentation of an evaluation of a technological practice. - 5.
-Final Papers: You will write one term paper on an ethical issue in computing technology.
+Group Presentation: You will contribute to a 40-minute group presentation evaluating an ethical issue in computing technology. - 5.
+Group Paper (Final): You will contribute to a group term paper evaluating an ethical issue in computing technology.